whuang37/csgo-market/index.md

 CSGO skins tend to sell for astronomical prices upon release due to the demand to get the latest skins.
 This is apparent in the appreciation graphs which shows that many skins immediately drop 50% of their value almost on launch.
 This begs the question as to when should you buy in?

 If you can't wait and want the newest skins immediately, gun skins tend to drop the most in the first 20 - 30 days post release.
 Buy in then!
-If you simply can not bear the wait, giving it 24 hours before buying the newest skin cause mean you save over 20%!
+If you simply can not bear the wait, giving it 24 hours before buying the newest skin can mean you save around 9.88% of what you would have paid.

 ![Price Percent Change from Release in 100 Days](graphs/percentchangeskins100days.png)